michaelmernin/UST_Install_Scripts/README.md

 ### Exection notes:
 Development installs the dev tools first, and automatically calls the UST script upon finishing -- no need to use both!!
 Installation may fail on python 3 if windows server 2012 is not udpated.
 You can choose which version to use by changing the -py flag on the call.
+Values of 2 and 3 are allowed.
 For example:

 <code>(New-Object System.Net.WebClient).DownloadFile("https://git.io/vADrY","inst.ps1"); ./inst.ps1 <b>-py 2</b>; rm -Force ./inst.ps1;</code>

 <code>(New-Object System.Net.WebClient).DownloadFile("https://git.io/vADrY","inst.ps1"); ./inst.ps1 <b>-py 3</b>; rm -Force ./inst.ps1;</code>

 You can also use the -retry flag in order to automaticall install python 2 if python 3 fails to install